Benjamin Harrison V: Governor of Virginia

 The new nation secured its Revolutionary War victory in October 1781 at Yorktown, Virginia–this provided only brief respite for Harrison, who began to serve a month later as the fifth Governor of Virginia.
 He was also the fourth governor to assume the office in that year–wartime events in Virginia occasioned multiple successions.
 Money was the primary problem he confronted, as the war had drained the coffers of the Virginia treasury, and creditors, both domestic and foreign, plagued the government.
 Hence, there was no capacity for military action outside of the immediate area, so Harrison steadfastly opposed offensive action against combative Indians in the Kentucky and Illinois country.
 He instead pursued a policy of treating with the Cherokee, Chickasaw, and Creek Indian tribes, which allowed peace to last for the remainder of his term.
 The situation resulted in some contentious exchanges with General George Rogers Clark who urged aggressive operations in the west.

+Harrison received a recently-revealed letter from Thomas Jefferson, dated December 31, 1783, in which Jefferson relates the wave of enthusiasm of Europeans for taking up arms against autocratic leaders.
+Jefferson was sharing the affirmation of his own promotion of the right to bear arms that brought about the American Revolution.
+The letter also conveys Jefferson’s anxiety over the final ratification of the Treaty of Paris formally ending the revolutionary war.
+Signed initially by the parties in September, the still-outstanding consent of two colonies was required in London (then a two-month journey) by the following March.
+The deadline was ultimately but barely met, with the required signatures in mid-January.

 As Harrison's term was ending, Washington accepted an invitation to visit with the Harrisons in Richmond, saying, "And I shall feel an additional pleasure, in offering this tribute of friendship and respect to you, by having the company of Marsqs. de la Fayette".
 The general visited in November 1784, though Lafayette could not accompany him.
 Harrison's service as governor was lauded, despite his inability to solve the financial problems that plagued his administration.